KaceCottam/WireStructure/README.md

 [docs/1-Description.md](docs/1-Description.md)
 Description
 ===
 This is a GUI application that allows for construction and simulation of circuits using simple mouse and keyboard controls.
 The premise is that there is a grid of points, where wires can connect.
 The columns on these grids can be toggled to be parallel-- such as in a breadboard.
 Upon each grid 'node', a gate can be placed.
 Sub-Circuits will be supported eventually.

 Wanted Features
 ---
-- Generate a grid of 'nodes'
+- [ ] Generate a grid of 'nodes'
-- GUI controls, as well as keyboard where it makes sense.
+- [ ] GUI controls, as well as keyboard where it makes sense.
-- Panning and Zooming on 'board'
+- [ ] Panning and Zooming on 'board'
-- Toolbox for simple gates.
+- [ ] Toolbox for simple gates.
-- Simulate electric charge going through the circuit
+- [X] Simulate electric charge going through the circuit
-- Connect nodes on a column.
+- [ ] Connect nodes on a column.
-- Sub-circuits
+- [ ] Sub-circuits
-- Cross-Platform, including Web
+- [ ] Cross-Platform, including Web
-- Export to picture and video
+- [ ] Export to picture and video

 [docs/2-Technologies.md](docs/2-Technologies.md)
 Technologies
 ===
 - C++
-- SFML
+- WxWidgets

-I am using `C++` and `SFML`.
+I am using `C++` and `WxWidgets`.
 WxWidgets for graphics is simple, and I am tutoring in C++.
 Since this is a teaching tool, it makes sense that I am going to show the code for making this to my tutees as well.

 [docs/3-Grid.md](docs/3-Grid.md)
 Display